anothertechs/anothertechs/src/blogs/crypto/shooting-star/index.md

 When adopting this candlestick pattern, it's critical to think about risk management.
 This provides a ‘safety net' for the trader in the event of a market downturn.

-## Limitation of shooting star pattern
+## Limitation of shooting star candlestick pattern

 In a large uptrend, one candle isn't all that significant.
 Because prices are always fluctuating, the sellers seizing power for a portion of one period—as in a shooting star—might not be significant at all.